-Annual inspection should be performed by a qualified challenge course vendor.
+Annual inspections are performed once per year by an accredited professional vendor member.
 The organization shall take appropriate actions based on the results and recommendation of the annual inspection report provided.
-Maintain written policies and procedures for all challenge course events.
-These procedures should include an Emergency Management Plan, Local Operating Procedures, and a Supervisory Plan.

 Installation Specifications

 Anyone involved in challenge course construction should properly research and network with recognized professionals in the field to determine accepted techniques.
 Some acceptable materials used throughout the industry include: